-Step 1: Boil a pot of hot water and then pour two cups over chamomile tea bag.
-Let seep for 30-45 minutes.
+Step 1: Boil a pot of hot water and then pour two cups over a chamomile tea bag.
+Let steep for 30-45 minutes.

 Step 2: While still hot stir in 1 teaspoon of raw honey.
 Don’t worry, it won’t make your hair sticky.

 Step 3: Wait until liquid cools and stir in 2 tablespoons of ACV.
 It must be Bragg’s.
 If you try being cheap and getting anything else it won’t do squat.
 Trust me, you’ll love Bragg’s.

 Step 4: After shampooing simply rinse your hair with it.
 Pour over enough to cover your hair and leave in a minute or two.
 If you have extra dry hair you can use a little bit of conditioner on your ends.
 (Silicone free if possible!)

 So let’s talk about what these awesome ingredients do.